C7CA769C-43AD-4E29-8966-F4A60E35B43D.jpeg

 Visiting Bible School Students' Homes.
 1984

 Many of the students ask us to visit their homes during the Christmas break.
 We agreed and chose about eight students who were the most remote.
-This involved many hours of driving in a Chevy Luv pickup with a camper shell on back.
-Our son sat in cab with his dad and our daughter and I sat on a bench in the back.
-The question was ,”Do you want to be scrunched in front or the back?”
+This involved many hours of driving in a Chevy Luv pickup with a camper shell on the back.
+Our son sat in the cab with his dad and our daughter and I sat on a bench in the back.
+The question was, “Do you want to be scrunched in the front or the back?”
 We knew we would be picking up many riders along the way.
-Along the way we had as many as 18 riders.
+Along the way, we had as many as 18 riders.

-We drove about four hours off the tar Mac roads across bush area to reach these people.
+We drove about four hours off the tar Mac roads across the bush area to reach these people.
 My daughter and I were a little concerned knowing how remote the area was that they would want us to eat a traditional meal.
 This meal is called blood sausage.
-It is intestine encased mixture of goat tripe, blood, urine with seasonings.
+It is an intestine-encased mixture of goat tripe, blood, and urine with seasonings.
 We were so relieved to learn upon our arrival that many years ago someone taught them how to grow potatoes.
 Potatoes never tasted so good!

-This two weeks while traveling, we stayed in a small room or hut.
-Of course there was no electric so we used our flash lights after 6 at night.
+These two weeks while traveling, we stayed in a small room or hut.
+Of course, there was no electricity so we used our flashlights after 6 at night.
 This required creativity for a large window of time before we went to sleep.
-In an earlier blog I described shadow puppets on the wall.
+In an earlier blog, I described shadow puppets on the wall.
 We added a game of stories to that.
-We challenged my husband to tell a story for any topic we called out.
+We challenged my husband to tell a story about any topic we called out.

 Philemon 1:7 says that our love to people gives them joy and encouragement and refreshes the hearts of the saints.